Thyroid Function Test

 Your results will be delivered electronically through your Prescription Doctor account.

-Once your results are available, we will notify you via email to login and read your results.
+Once your results are available, we will notify you via email to log in and read your results.

 What do my thyroid blood test results mean?